reaitten/VMGA/README.md

+# Please Remember: If you are facing errors when starting the systems and vps, pleasr fork and pull the newest version of codes of this repo to your forked repo.

 # Free Virtual Machine by Github Action

 Totally FREE for everyone to enjoy your own MacOS, Windows 10 and ubuntu vps.